 PFI’s Government Affairs Committee works to serve its members’ businesses by advocating the pellet industry’s interests to all levels of government and protecting the industry from restrictive public policy and regulation.
 The Government Affairs Committee’s dedicated member involvement has been a key component in the success of PFI.
 PFI members have voluntarily dedicated countless hours to the GA Committee and their hard work is paying off for the industry.

 For a primer on state legislative incentives and assistance programs for wood pellets that could potentially be replicated in other states, please see PFI – Examples of State Legislative Incentives.

-The American Taxpayer Relief Act of 2012, signed into law by President Obama in early January 2013, extended the tax credit on biomass burning appliances, including pellet stoves.
-The credit provides a tax credit of $300 on an appliance that is 75% efficient.
-The credit applies to appliances purchased between January 1, 2012 and December 31, 2013.
+The American Taxpayer Relief Act of 2012, signed into law by President Obama in early January 2013, extended the tax credit on biomass burning appliances, including pellet stoves, through December 31, 2013.

 · Tax credit of $300 for the purchase of biomass heating appliance in 2012 and 2013

 · Removal of the lower heating value level (LHV) efficiency measurement

 Many retailers have expressed the importance of the tax credit as a an incentive for customers to purchase clean, efficient pellet stoves.
 PFI is working to see this tax credit re-instated for 2014 and extended for 2015 and beyond. ze tax incentives that expired at the end of 2013 will come up for consideration in the Lame Duck Congressional session following the November 2014 election.